VictorRutskin/Magical-Vending-Machine/README.md

 A C# Inheritance Project that simulates a vending machine drink making and price calculating.

 ## Disclaimer
-I do not own MOST of the art that were used in this project.
+I do not own MOST of the art that was used in this project.

 ![alt text](https://github.com/lashaka/Magical-Vending-Machine/blob/main/VendingMachineExample.png)